davidruvolo51/rand-api/README.md

 # random-api

-A collection of API clients that I have built for various projects, but not really needed in as an R package.
+A collection of API clients that I have built for various projects, but not really needed in as an R or Python package.

 **Note**: